ibm-cloud-docs/activity-tracker/events_opt-in.md

 Then, you need to determine the location of the events based on scope.

-Global events are available through the Activity Tracker instance in Frankfurt.
-Therefore, to view global events, you must provision an instance of the {{site.data.keyword.at_full_notm}} service in Frankfurt.

 For location-based events, you need to check the following scenarios to determine the Activity Tracker instance where the events are available for analysis: